vidaxl-com/cowlog/packages/cowlog/documentation/logging_functionality.md

 ```
 ### Using  "die" curry parameter
-Use "die" curry parameter if you want to end your software just here, so
+Use "die" curry parameter if you want to end your software just here,
-everything after it comes will not be executed.
+      after it comes, will not be executed.

 ```javascript